 About the software

 The Prime Machine is an English language learning, teaching and research tool, designed to provide users with a multitude of examples from corpus texts and additional information about the contextual environment in which words and combinations of words occur.
 It is a client-server app, allowing you to search from a range of pre-prepared English language corpora.
 Users can type in words or phrases and view concordance lines and other corpus data.
 It has research tools for more advanced concordancing, and there are also DIY corpus tools allowing small collections of your own English texts to be analysed and compared with the ready-made online corpora.
-The software runs on Windows (Windows XP and above), and is a 32 bit application.
-MacOS and Windows 64 bit HD versions are currently in advanced stages of development (available for download below).
-Trimmed down versions for tablets and smart phones are also in the pipeline.
+The software runs on MacOS, Windows 64 bit and Windows 32 bit systems.
+Tablet and smart phone versions for iOS and Android are currently in advanced stages of development.
 Click here for The Prime Machine Version History.

 My doctoral thesis explains some of the pedagogical rational for the development of The Prime Machine, as well as some technical details and an evaluation.